dev-asit96/asitdebata/README.md

 I'm a software engineer who is passionate about creating technology to elevate people, and building people.
 Some technologies I enjoy working with include ReactJS, MongoDB, Flutter.
-My interest in the React Ecosystem led me to develope my own E-commerce project. :trophy: :thumbsup:
+My interest in the React Ecosystem led me to develop my own E-commerce project. :trophy: :thumbsup:
 <br />

 ## My values